Investing in the stock market is one of the best ways to grow your savings over the long term.

 🗓 Make investing a habit

 How long should you stay invested?
 That’s up to you.
-But you shouldn’t really be investing if you need your money back in the next five years.
+But you might not want to be investing if you know you’ll need your money back in the next five years.

 With investing, the longer you can stay invested, the better.